mechanicalobject/mechanicalobject.github.io/_posts/2015-01-12-Working-with-SQLite-on-DotNet-4.md

 ## What is next?

-In the next _- and final -_ article, I'll share some aspects and links that I judge important.
+In the next _- and final -_ article, I'll share some aspects and important links.